SamMaier/se350/doc/documentation.md

 * **message_envelope**: a pointer to a message envelope structure
 * **delay**: the message delay before sending, in milliseconds
 * **returns**: `RTX_OK` if successful, otherwise `RTX_ERR`

+Identical to `send_message`, except a delay parameter is used to specify a delay in milliseconds before the message is actually dispatched.